briandowns/pass/README.md

 [![Build Status](https://travis-ci.org/briandowns/pass.svg?branch=master)](https://travis-ci.org/briandowns/pass)

 `pass` is a very simple password manager inspired by `pass` but without the use of GnuPG.
-It uses `libsodium` for cryptography and `libarchive` for backup capabilities.
+It uses `libsodium` for cryptography.

 ## Features

+* Generate AES Keys
 * Save passwords
 * Retrieve passwords
 * Backup passwords and keys